Skip to content

 • Increase water levels to trigger fish spawning and waterbird breeding; high water levels will allow fish to access the wetland from the river

-• Increase freshwater to dilute salt in the soil and surface water over winter
+• Increase freshwater to dilute the salt in the soil and surface water over winter

-• Inundate outer edges and margins to initiate growth and maintain the condition of important wetland vegetation communities
+• Inundate the outer edges and margins to initiate the growth and maintain the condition of important wetland vegetation communities

 Summer/autumn drawdown (December to May) (targeting 0.1-0.3 m AHD)

-• Lower the water level by natural evaporation and assisted drawdown (if required and as informed by waterbird monitoring if available) to dry out wetland fringing vegetation and expose mudflats and margins to support the feeding of wading/migratory waterbirds and frogs
+• Dry out the wetland fringing vegetation and expose mudflats and margins to support the feeding of wading/migratory waterbirds

-• Support drying phase for vegetation communities that require drying to grow and recruit
+• Support a drying phase for vegetation communities that require drying to grow and recruit

-• Reduce water levels to restrict carp movement and access to habitat
+• Restrict carp movement and access to habitat

 • Allow vegetation to decay and soils to oxidise and release nutrients to improve lake productivity and maintain biogeochemical processes